Toxoplasma gondii: Behavioral differences of infected hosts

+As mentioned before, these results of increased proportions of people seropositive for the parasite in cases of these neurological disorders do not necessarily indicate a causal relationship between the infection and disorder.
+It is also important to mention that in 2016 a population-representative birth cohort study which was done, to test a hypothesis that toxoplasmosis is related to impairment in brain and behaviour measured by a range of phenotypes including neuropsychiatric disorders, poor impulse control, personality and neurocognitive deficits.
+The results of this study did not support the results in the previously mentioned studies, more than marginally.
+None of the P-values showed significance for any outcome measure.
+Thus, according to this study, the presence of T. gondii antibodies is not correlated to increase susceptibility to any of the behaviour phenotypes (except possibly to a higher rate of unsuccessful attempted suicide).
+This team did not observe any significant association between T. gondii seropositivity and schizophrenia.
+The team notes that the null findings might be a false negative due to low statistical power because of small sample sizes but against this weights that their setup should avoid some possibilities for errors in the about 40 studies that did show a positive correlation.
+They concluded that further studies should be performed.

 The mechanism behind behavioral changes is partially attributed to increased dopamine metabolism, which can be neutralized by dopamine antagonist medications.
 T. gondii has two genes that code for a bifunctional phenylalanine and tyrosine hydroxylase, two important and rate-limiting steps of dopamine biosynthesis.
 One of the genes is constitutively expressed, while the other is only produced during cyst development.
 In addition to additional dopamine production, T. gondii infection also produces long-lasting epigenetic changes in animals that increase the expression of vasopressin, a probable cause of alterations that persist after the clearance of the infection.

-In 2022, a study published in Nature of a well-documented population of wolves studied throughout their lives, suggested that T. gondii also may have a significant effect on their behavior.
+In 2022, a study published in Communications Biology of a well-documented population of wolves studied throughout their lives, suggested that T. gondii also may have a significant effect on their behavior.
 It suggested that infection with this parasite emboldened infected wolves into behavior that determined leadership roles and influenced risk-taking behavior, perhaps even motivating establishment of new independent packs that they would establish and lead in behavior patterns differing from that of the packs into which they were born.
-The study determined that at times, an infected wolf would become the only breeding male in a pack, leading to a significant effect on another species by "T. gondii.
+The study determined that at times, an infected wolf would become the only breeding male in a pack, leading to a significant effect on another species by T. gondii.

+Potential medical use

+In July 2024, a study published in Nature Microbiology showed that T. gondii can be engineered to deliver the MECP2 protein, a therapeutic target of Rett syndrome, to the brain of infected mice.